 Grapefruit is part of a healthy, elegant breakfast.
 Peeled and cut into sections, then drizzled with a bit of honey and a few grains of sugar, this exquisite pink grapefruit is ready to eat in an antique Japanese export bowl (which I acquired in 2004, and has disappeared–that’s all right; my main collection is Baron Morimura’s Noritake).

 Microsoft, bless their collective heart, took the liberty of cramming my uploaded photos of today into a “video”.
 So, I’m testing their somewhat bizarre product at YouTube, where I’ve had an inactive channel for a couple of months, waiting for content.
 Might as well get started….

 What’s with the photos I took yesterday?
 First, one of my flowering cacti was being buzzed by a hummingbird, and I lazily snap-shot it via zoom-lens through the patio door.
-Then, I made a Spanish tortilla (classic Iberian egg dish) for my husband Jacques, who suggested I photograph the thing.
-Then I read that cooked ginger develops a cancer-fighting property in the process, so I sautéed some raw ginger in coconut oil with green beans (alas, it’s not as quick & easy as my habit of throwing whole ginger-root into a smoothie).
+Then, I made a Spanish tortilla (classic Iberian egg dish) for lunch.
+Having read that cooked ginger develops a cancer-fighting property in the process, so I sautéed some raw ginger in coconut oil with green beans (alas, it’s not as quick & easy as my habit of throwing whole ginger-root into a smoothie).
 I decided to take some shots of that endeavour for my blog, Elegant Survival News, to spread the good word.
 The green beans and ginger made a tasty dish, especially after I added home-made chili-oil and ponzu sauce at table~~M-J de Mesterton